Tackling a rising tide of plastic pollution

 Like eating LEGOs

 Roland and his colleagues estimate 8 million metric tons of plastic waste finds its way to the ocean each year.
-That’s enough to cover 34 Manhattan Islands ankle-deep in plastic—or the equivalent of dumping five grocery bags full of plastic on every foot of shoreline in the 192 coastal nations surveyed in a study he co-authored.
+That’s enough to cover 34 Manhattan Islands ankle-deep in plastic—or the equivalent of dumping five grocery bags full of plastic on every foot of shoreline in the 192 coastal nations he surveyed.

 Most of the plastic is used as packaging, for everything from bottles to bags.
 Much of it ends up “escaping” to the ocean—either because people litter, or because it leaks out of waste-management systems—rather than being recycled or disposed of in landfills.
 (Europe recycles about 26 percent of its plastic; in the U.S., the figure is only 9 percent.)

 Once in the ocean, most plastic sinks, Roland said, so it’s near impossible to clean up.
-The solution to ocean plastic pollution, he said, must include generating less waste to begin with, and stepping up recycling and reuse.
+The solution to ocean plastic pollution must include generating less waste to begin with, and stepping up recycling and reuse, he added.
 That includes investing in waste management systems in the developing world, where the use of disposable plastics is rising most rapidly.

 Aquarium Science Director Dr. Kyle Van Houtan has seen the direct effects of plastic debris on marine animals, like the Pacific sea turtles and seabirds he studies.